 The intercultural night was the peak of the project.
 I was sadly in bed with my 7th cup of tea, and I just dropped by shortly for a refill.
 It was a party where every country had a table with souvenirs, food, and snacks.
 I believe they listened to music from all the countries and had some traditional and modern dances.

 Finally, here is a photo of the full team!
-The participants of the project came from Slovakia, Bulgaria, Serbia, Austria Sweden, and Italy. ♥
+The project participants came from Slovakia, Bulgaria, Serbia, Austria, Sweden, and Italy. ♥

 During the exchange, I also spent time in a preschool in Stockholm to continue my academic research about environmental education at the preschool level.
 The quality of their curriculum is immense!
 You can read more about it here:

-At the end of the project, all of the participants received Youth Pass certificates for informal personal development which confirmed the exchange.
-Being an adult teacher, this certificate does not mean much to me, but it is certainly valuable for teenagers.
-Additional page of the Youth Pass also included reflection about specific 21st-century skills such as literacy, mathematical skills, communication, critical thinking, collaboration, creativity, and last but not least, digital literacy.
+At the end of the project, all participants received Youth Pass certificates for informal personal development, which confirmed the exchange.
+This certificate does not mean much to me as an adult teacher, but it is certainly valuable for teenagers.
+Additional pages of the Youth Pass also included reflections about specific 21st-century skills such as literacy, mathematical skills, communication, critical thinking, collaboration, creativity, and, last but not least, digital literacy.

 To conclude + can you reuse these intercultural activities in your classroom?

 I would say the answer is YES!
-You can definitely reuse every single intercultural activity we did in your classroom, and I hope you do have fun with these activities!
+You can definitely reuse every intercultural activity we did in your classroom, and I hope you have fun with these activities!
 Even though I really don’t need that kind of certificate (I have participated in tons of personal and professional development programs), I can’t deny the impact this project had on all of us.
-Not everything was perfect, but we all developed as individuals, improved our language skills, communicational skills, and most of all, we had a chance to meet a lot of people and discuss current topics in the workshops.
-I firmly believe that Youth Exchanges make participants develop their personality faster than they would in their country, while also making them feel less isolated when it comes to certain cultural and social issues they encounter daily.
+Of course, not everything was perfect, but we all developed as individuals, improved our language skills, communicational skills, and most of all, we had a chance to meet many people and discuss current topics in the workshops.
+I firmly believe that Youth Exchanges make participants develop their personality faster than they would in their country while also making them feel less isolated when it comes to certain cultural and social issues they encounter daily.

 Have you ever participated in a Youth Exchange?
 What impact this exchange had on you as an individual?
 If you haven’t been a part of an exchange, would you love to and why?
 Will you be able to reuse these intercultural activities in your classroom?
 Let me know in the comments or via the contact page what do you think of this topic.